cornishcoder1/the_paper_lounge/TESTS.md

 - As a site user I can view and click on different genre categories so that I can find reviews relevant to my specific reading interests.

 A dropdown button is present in the header of the home page, where users can select from a pre-defined list of genres.
-(When submitting a review, users are asked to select a genre so that it is categorised effectively):
+(When submitting a review, users are asked to select a genre so that it is categorised appropriately):
 ![User Story testing](./static/user_story_test_screenshots/browse_genres_user_ustesting.png)

 Upon selecting a genre, the user is taken to that specific genre page, where all reviews categorised with that genre are listed: